Note: This post may contain affiliate links. Please see my disclosure page for more details.

 The Garifuna are one of the native peoples of the Caribbean, and many Garifuna people call Belize’s south coastal area of Dangriga and Hopkins home.
 Music and dance are essential to Garifuna culture.
 The music is unique, employing techniques such as call and response as well as using natural materials like conch shells to produce music.
 The food is also distinct and a nice change of pace if you’ve gotten accustomed to eating Belizean staples like jerk and curry chicken day in and day out.

-Where to Stay: Hopkins Bay is one of the nicest options in Hopkins.
+Where to Stay: Jaguar Reef is one of the nicest options in Hopkins.
 A more budget-friendly option would be The Funky Dodo (hostel) or Cosmopolitan Guesthouse (mid-range hotel).
-Dangriga has fewer options for accommodations and will have more of a local vibe.
+Dangriga has fewer options for accommodations and will have more of a local, less resort-y vibe.
+Chaleanor Hotel is inexpensive and well-reviewed.

 A short boat ride away from the beaches of Placencia is a small island called Ranguana, which is a private island only for day trippers and those who stay at the one hotel on the island.
 You’ll need to take a tour to get here, but once you do, you can spend all day snorkeling, kayaking, paddleboarding, or just lazing out in sun with a Belikin in hand on one of the most pristine beaches in Belize.

 Where to Stay: Placencia has a really wide range of accommodation options, from budget to midrange to the astronomically expensive.
-My top pick for budget travellers is Andi Di Hows hostel; for mid-range, Southern Shores cabanas; for luxury, Los Porticos.
+My top pick for budget travelers is Andi Di Hows hostel; for mid-range, Southern Shores Cabanas; for luxury, Ellysian Boutique Hotel or Naia Resort & Spa.

 Belize’s national dish may technically be rice and beans, but jerk chicken is a strong contender.
 Originally from nearby Jamaica, Belize has taken on jerk chicken as one of its own and makes a mean – though slightly less spicy – version of it.